Ethnic minorities in Armenia: Russian Sectarians

+The Molokans (Молока́не) were among the first to arrive and their label is commonly used by the non-Molokan tribes to hide their heretic (sectarian) faiths.
+Malakan is a common word indigenous to the Caucasus to label the intruding Russian settlers in the 1800s, no matter who they were, because the first to arrive in large numbers came from Molochna and it was an easy unique word to use.Subbotniki, the Saturday people, settled in Sevan where their grave-markers are characterized by Jewish symbols.

+Most of the sectarians from Russia were originally heterodox, rejected the Trinity as outlined by the Nicene Creed, disobeyed Orthodox fasts, military service, adhered to Old Testament kosherlike dietary laws and avoid do not eat pork, shellfish, or other unclean foods.
+They also refuse many accepted Christian practices, including water baptism.
+Approximately 5,000 heritage Russian sectarians live in Armenia in year 2000.
+Most encourage endogamy, even seeking mates in Russia and abroad.

 Assyrians

 Assyrians are a historic presence in Armenia from very ancient times.
 Assyrians are the third biggest minority in Armenia after the Yazidis and Russians.
 Their number is estimated at 5,000.
 There has been a higher rate of intermarriage between the Assyrians and the Armenians.

 According to the 2001 census, there are 3,409 Assyrians living in Armenia, and Armenia is home to some of the last surviving Assyrian communities outside the middle east.
 There were 6,000 Assyrians in Armenia before the breakup of USSR, but because of Armenia's struggling economy, the population has been cut by half, as many have emigrated to Russian areas.